open-energy-transition/Ember-Flexibility-Study/README.md

 ## Important Rules in Ember Flexibility Study

-In [Ember-Flexibility-Study](https://github.com/open-energy-transition/Ember-Flexibility-Study/), some of the most important rules that structure the workflow include:
+In [Ember-Flexibility-Study](https://github.com/open-energy-transition/Ember-Flexibility-Study/), the Snakemake rules are included in dedicated `.smk` files contained `rules` directory.
+Some of the most important rules that structure the workflow include:

-- **retrieve**: downloads and prepares all required input data.
+- **retrieve**: downloads and prepares all required input data .
 - **build_network**: constructs the base energy system network from input data.
 - **prepare_sector**: prepares sector-coupling data (e.g., heating, transport).
 - **solve_network**: runs the optimization to solve the energy system model.